osankur/pono/README-rt.md

     pono -e ic3ia --smt-solver cvc5 -ta --external-interpolator opensmt samples/rtc/simple_ta.vmt
     pono -e ic3ia --smt-solver cvc5 -ta --external-interpolator smtinterpol samples/rtc/simple_ta.vmt

 The support is rather fragile due to the incomplete smtlib parser of Pono and inconsistencies between the use of this format among different solvers.
-For instance, Pono does not parse real numbers (such as 1.0) in the smt files; these must be given as (to_real 1).
+For instance, Pono cannot parse real numbers (such as 1.0) in the smt files; these must be given as (to_real 1).
 There is a workaround but it will fail for a number such as 1.2.

 ## Installation
+Installation instructions follow those in the main [README](README) with a few more details.

-The following packages are required for compilation to succeed
+The following packages are required for the compilation to succeed on Ubuntu 22.04:
 - flex, bison
 - libbison-dev
 - libgmp-dev
-- Cython
+- build-essential python3-dev
-- pip3 install toml scikit
+- pip3 install toml scikit-learn

+Install first custom smt solvers and the smt-switch interface.

+    cd contrib
+    ./setup-smtinterpol.sh
+    ./setup-opensmt.sh
+    ./contrib/setup-btor2tools.sh

+If you have MathSAT version 5.6.4, extract it to `deps/mathsat`, and run

+    ./setup-smt-switch.sh --with-msat

+To compile without MathSAT, just run

+    ./setup-smt-switch.sh

+Then

+    cd ..
+    ./configure.sh

+If building with mathsat, also include `--with-msat` as an option to `configure.sh`.

+    cd build
+    make

 ## Testing
 To compile the tests uncomment the following lines in CMakeLists.txt